We Live in Time

 We Live in Time is a 2024 romantic drama film directed by John Crowley and written by Nick Payne.
 It follows the relationship of a couple, Tobias Durand (Andrew Garfield) and Almut Brühl (Florence Pugh), over the course of a decade.
 The film uses nonlinear narrative.

 The film premiered at the Toronto International Film Festival on 6 September 2024.
 It was released in the United States on 11 October 2024 by A24 and on 1 January 2025 by StudioCanal in the United Kingdom and France.
-It has grossed $57.5 million worldwide, and received generally positive reviews from critics, particularly praising the performances and chemistry of Garfield and Pugh.
+It has grossed $58.7 million worldwide, and received generally positive reviews from critics, particularly praising the performances and chemistry of Garfield and Pugh.

 Plot

-Weetabix representative Tobias Durand, while purchasing a pen to sign divorce papers, is struck by a car driven by Almut Brühl, a former figure skater turned Bavarian-fusion chef.
-At the hospital, Almut offers to treat Tobias and his wife to a meal at the restaurant where she works, though Tobias does not disclose his divorce.
+Weetabix IT staffer Tobias Durand, while purchasing a pen to sign divorce papers, is struck by a car driven by Almut Brühl, a former figure skater turned Bavarian-fusion chef.
+At the hospital, Almut offers to treat Tobias and his wife to a meal at the restaurant she is about to open, though Tobias does not disclose his divorce.
 The now separated Tobias goes to the restaurant alone, and reveals his divorce to Almut.
-They go to Almut's afterward and have sex.
+They are attracted to each other and go to Almut's afterward and have sex.
 Spending the following day together, Almut cooks for Tobias, showing him the best way to crack an egg.
-Months later, after Almut admits she does not like kids, Tobias confesses he hopes to one day have a family with her, as he is falling in love with her.
+Months later, after Almut says she is ambivalent about having children, Tobias asks her if she might one day change her mind.
+He says he hopes to one day have a family with her, as he is falling in love with her.
 She rudely rebuffs him, revealing she can't make that sort of a promise, so he leaves in silence.
 Later, at a baby shower for one of Almut's co-workers, Tobias apologises to Almut for his insensitivity, while also criticising her rude response.
 He once again professes his love, recognising he had focused on looking ahead, rather than what they had right now together, so they reconcile.

 After experiencing extreme abdominal pains, Almut discovers that she has ovarian cancer.
-So, she is advised to get a partial or full hysterectomy as part of the treatment.
-Tobias promises to respect Almut's decision, who chooses to undergo a partial hysterectomy, so she may still be able to give birth.
-The cancer goes into remission so, after numerous attempts to conceive, the couple are happily successful.
+She is advised to get a partial or full hysterectomy.
+Tobias promises to respect Almut's decision, and she chooses to undergo a partial hysterectomy, as she says she might want to have a child with him.
+The cancer goes into remission and, after numerous attempts to conceive, the couple are happily successful.
 On New Year's Eve Almut goes into labour.
 Tobias gets her to the hospital only for them to be sent home as she is not dilated enough.
 They go home together to wait.
 Later that night Almut gives birth to a baby girl in a petrol station bathroom, as they get stuck in a traffic jam on their way back.